ner0-m/elsa/README.md

 Other imaging modalities can be supported by implementing appropriate operators.

-## Library status

-elsa was just released for the first time with fully functional status on July 19, 2019.
-While the first release is fully functional, some important functionality is still missing and planned for future minor releases in the near future.

 # Requirements

 elsa requires a *C++17 compliant compiler*, such as GCC, Clang or Microsoft Visual Studio in recent versions.